Diogo-Rossi/vscode-settings-switcher/README.md

 }
 ```

-Note: **If you pass a `"definition"` AND the `"cycler"` property, the `"cycler"`
+**Note: If you pass a `"definition"` AND the `"cycler"` property together with a
-property and the cycling behavior is ignored.**
+`"group"`, the `"cycler"` property, as well as the cycling behavior, is
+ignored.**

 Some combinations of the `"args"` properties are also possible, and they may
 save some time when doing actions to change settings:

 1. If you pass the args with only the `"group"` property, the keybinding will
-   jump to open the list of settings of the that group in your command palette.
+   make the command to jump forward to open the list of definitions of that
+   group in your command palette.
 2. If you pass only the `"definition"` property, a first list will appear in
-   your command palette showing the groups of settings.
-Then, if you choose a
+   your command palette showing the groups of settings to choose.
+Then, if you
-   group that has that definition in its list, the definition will be applied
+   choose a group that has the passed definition in its list, the definition
-   directly, and the the second list of the normal command will not appear.
+   will be applied directly, and the the second list of the default command call
+   will not appear.
 3. If you pass only the `"cycler"` property with Boolean `true`, the first list
-   will appear in your command palette, showing the groups of settings, but the
+   will appear in your command palette, showing the groups of settings to
-   settings will cycle through the definitions of any chosen group, applying the
+   choose, but the settings will cycle through the definitions of any chosen
-   cycling behavior, and the the second list of the normal command will not
+   group, applying the cycling behavior.
+So, the the second list of the default
-   appear.
+   command call will not appear.
 4. If you pass the `"definition"` and the `"cycler"` properties, a first list
-   will appear in your command palette showing the groups of settings.
-Then, if
+   will appear in your command palette showing the groups of settings to choose.
-   you choose a group that has that definition in its list, the definition will
+   Then, if you choose a group that has the passed definition in its list, the
-   be applied directly.
-If not, the settings will cycle through the definitions
+   definition will be applied directly.
+If not, the settings will cycle through
-   of any other chosen group, and the the second list of the normal command will
+   the definitions of any other chosen group.
+Because of that, the second list
-   not appear.
+   of the default command call will not appear.

 ## Credits